The Domain of Definition of the L\'evy White Noise: Integrability Conditions with respect to L evy White Noises

-Let $\m L(\R^d)$ be the $\delta$-ring\footnote{A $\delta$-ring is a collection of sets that is closed under finite union, countable intersection, and relative complementation \cite[Definition 1.2.13]{Bogachev2007measure}.
-It appears in measure theory, especially when one wants to avoid sets with infinite measure.} of Borel-measurable subsets of $\R^d$ finite finite Lebesgue measure.
-Since $\bigcup_{n\in \N} [-n,n]^d=\R^d$, condition $(1.4)$ of \cite{Rajput1989spectral} is satisfied.
-By the two previous propositions, we have defined random set function as an extension of the L\'evy white noise $\dot X$ on $\m L(\R^d)$.
-We still refer to this set function as L\'evy white noise.
+{The set $\mathcal{B}_f(\R^d)$ of Borelian sets of finite Lebesgue measure is a $\delta$-ring\footnote{A $\delta$-ring is a collection of sets that is closed under finite union, countable intersection, and relative complementation \cite[Definition 1.2.13]{Bogachev2007measure}.
+It appears in measure theory, especially when one wants to avoid sets with infinite measure.} Since $\bigcup_{n\in \N} [-n,n]^d=\R^d$, condition $(1.4)$ of \cite{Rajput1989spectral} is satisfied.} By Proposition~\ref{prop:newdefinitionofRV}, we have defined the random set function as an extension of the L\'evy white noise $\dot X$ on $\mathcal{B}_f(\R^d)$.
+We still refer to this set function as a L\'evy white noise.

 \begin{theorem} The extension of the L\'evy white noise $\dot X$ is an independently scattered random measure in the sense of \cite{Rajput1989spectral}. \end{theorem}